Android Phone Temperature: What Is Normal?

 Normal temperature is a bit of a vague term.

-Really, the normal or safe temperatures are going to depend on what you’re doing and which specific phone you have.
+Really, the normal or safe temperatures are going to depend on what you’re doing and which specific Android phone you have.

 Every manufacturer sets the safe operating temperatures for their phones, and even among the same manufacturer, those numbers change with each model.